Immigration Advising

 • Client information (optional): You may include an explanation letter if applicable.

-• Proof of language results – a list of approved language tests are available on the IRCC website.
+• Proof of language results: A language test must be included in your application.
+Recognized Tests are available on the IRCC website.

 Note: If you are applying for your PGWP from outside of Canada, you need to wait until you have received a decision before traveling back to Canada.
 Please ensure you have a valid TRV/eTA when you return to Canada.